State Guide: Continuing Education Requirements for Nurses

 Nevada

-RN/LPN: Every 2 years, 30 contact hours, including a 2-hour cultural competency course every renewal cycle.
+RN/LPN: Every 2 years, 30 contact hours with designated education subjects including a 4-hour cultural competency course every renewal cycle.

 Nevada Board of Nursing